Celia Cruz: First recordings

 Isolina Carrillo was one of the first people to recognize Cruz's ability to sing Afro-Cuban music and asked her to join her Conjunto Siboney, where Olga Guillot also sang.
 She later joined Orquesta de Ernesto Duarte, Gloria Matancera, Sonora Caracas and Orquesta Anacaona.
-From 1947, she started to sing in Havana's most popular cabarets: Tropicana, Sans Souci, Bamboo, Topeka, etc. In 1948, Roderico Rodney Neyra founded the group of dancers and singers Las Mulatas de Fuego (The Fiery Mulattas).
+From 1947, she started to sing in Havana's most popular cabarets: Tropicana, Sans Souci, Bamboo, and Topeka, among others.
+In 1948, Roderico Rodney Neyra founded the group of dancers and singers Las Mulatas de Fuego (The Fiery Mulattas).
 Cruz was hired with this group as a singer, reaching great success and making presentations in Mexico and Venezuela, where she made her first recordings.
 Shortly thereafter, Cruz began to sing on musical programs at Radio Cadena Suaritos, along with a group that performed Santería music under the direction of Obdulio Morales.
 With this group, known as Coro Yoruba y Tambores Batá, she made several recordings that were later released by Panart.

 Sonora Matancera

 Cruz's big break came in 1950 when Myrta Silva, the singer with Cuba's Sonora Matancera, returned to her native Puerto Rico.
 Since they were in need of a new singer, the band decided to give the young Celia Cruz a chance.
 She auditioned in June, and at the end of July she was asked to join as lead singer, and thus became the group's first black frontwoman.
 In her first rehearsal with Sonora Matancera, Cruz met her future husband Pedro Knight, who was the band's second trumpeter.

 Cruz debuted with the group on 3 August 1950.
 Initially, Cruz was not received with enthusiasm by the public, but Rogelio Martínez had faith in her.
 On 15 December 1950, Cruz recorded her first songs with the group, which were a resounding success.
 Her "musical marriage" with the Sonora Matancera lasted fifteen years.
-In total Celia recorded 188 songs with the Matancera, including hits such as "Cao cao maní picao", "Mata siguaraya", "Burundanga" and "El yerbero moderno".
+In total Celia recorded 188 songs with the Matancera, including hits such as "Cao cao maní picao", "Mata siguaraya", "Burundanga", and "El yerbero moderno".
 She won her first gold record for "Burundanga", making her first trip to the United States in 1957 to receive the award and to perform at St. Nicholas Arena, New York.
 During her 15 years with Sonora Matancera, she appeared in cameos in some Mexican films such as Rincón criollo (1950), Una gallega en La Habana (1955) and Amorcito corazón (1961), toured all over Latin America and became a regular at the Tropicana.